db0x/spring-es-log/README.md

     log:
       enable-es-log: true                          # default is true
       host: localhost                              # host of the es cluster default is localhost
-      ports: [9200,9300]                           # ports of the es cluster default is 9200 / 9300
+      ports: [9200,9300]                           # ports of the es cluster default is 9200 / 9300 (HTTP / transport)
-      index-name: "log-%date{yyyy-MM-dd}"          # default is log-%date{yyyy-MM-dd}
+      type: "eslog"                                # _type in index will be used for clean-query
-      type: "eslog"                                # default is eslog
+      index-name: "log-%date{yyyy-MM-dd}"          # pattern for index-name default is log-%date{yyyy-MM-dd}
-      autoclean: true                              # default is true ( container will clean the indices )
+      clean: 5                                     # indices will be cleaned after x days (null -> never clean indices) default is 5
       parameters:
         severity: "%level"                         # default is %level
         thread: "%thread"                          # default is %thread